-- Rehabilitate & stabilise disturbed areas, and ensure environmentally sensitive closure of the construction sites. - No establishment of alien vegetation on the site. - Reduced erosion and scouring.
+- Rehabilitate & stabilise disturbed areas and ensure environmentally sensitive closure of the construction sites. - No establishment of alien vegetation on the site. - Reduced erosion and scouring.

-12.1 OBJECTIVE 1: SITE CLOSURE & REHABILITION

-Impact Management Objective: To rehabilitate all areas disturbed by construction activities in an environmentally sensitive manner.
-Failure to remove all construction related waste and materials me ay result in environmental pollu tion.
-Potential impact to avoid Failure to remove all construction related equipment, machinery environment. y and site facilities may pose a n impact to the natural Failure to stabilise disturbed surfaces may result in soil erosion and increased storm water r run-off, which may limit successful revegetation of the site.
-The site is neat and tidy and all exposed surfaces are suitably cov vered/ stabilised.
-Impact Management Outcome There is no construction-related waste or pollution remaining on site.
-The open space remains in a natural state, IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Time period On completion of the construction operations, the site camp area must be cleared of all site camp Rehabilitation phase facilities, ablution facilities, fencing, signage, waste and surplus material.
+13.1 OBJECTIVE 1: SITE CLOSURE & REHABILITATION Impact Management Objective: To Impact Management Objective: To rehabilitate all areas disturbed by construction activities in an environmentally sensitive manner.
+Failure to remove all construction related waste and materials may result in environmental pollution.
+Failure to remove all construction related equipment, machinery and site facilities may pose an impact to the natural environment.
+Failure to stabilise disturbed surfaces may result in soil erosion and increased storm water run-off, which may limit successful revegetation of the site.
+The site is neat and tidy and all exposed surfaces are suitably covered/ stabilised.
+There is no construction-related waste or pollution remaining on site.
+The open space remains in a natural state, IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period On completion of the construction tion operations, the site camp area must be cleared of all site camp Contractor / The Applicant Rehabilitation phase